lukas-reineke/lsp-format.nvim/README.md

 ## Special format options

-There are a couple special format options that LSP-fromat uses.
+There are a couple special format options that LSP-format uses.

 #### `exclude` format option